Program accreditation

 - A bachelor’s degree from an accredited college or university

-- A minimum grade-point average in all college courses of 3.0 (based on a 4.0 system) or a 2.7 overall GPA for applicants whose undergraduate degree was earned five or more years prior
+- A preferred minimum grade-point average in all college courses of 3.0 (based on a 4.0 system)

-- A minimum grade-point average in prerequisite courses of 3.25 without rounding
+- Preferred prerequisite minimum grade-point average is 3.25

 - An Occupational Therapy Centralized Application Service application including these items: